 Towson University is recognized U.S. News and World Report as the #7 best school for veterans in the region.
-Moreover, TU currently has “silver status” with Military Friendly Rankings.
+Moreover, TU currently has “Gold" status with Military Friendly Rankings.
 Extensive course offerings, flexible class schedules, and veteran support services make TU a great choice for pursuing your undergraduate or graduate education.

 The Towson University Military & Veterans Center (MVC) was the first-of-its-kind in Maryland, and it remains at the forefront of the next generation of military and veteran programs.
 The MVC is a one-stop shop for community, growth, and support, providing 100 percent fulfillment of all educational benefits claims, peer support, and career and professional development opportunities.
 Towson University is close to Washington, D.C., other major cities, and military installations, where many of our alumni begin successful careers with the federal government or private enterprise.